YichenQiu/Fraud_Event_Detector/README.md

 # Case Study: Fraud Event Detector
-Detect fraud events among newly created events on the website
+* Trained model using real-world data to detect fraud events in real-time
+* Created web app to inform company of high risk fraud events in real-time

 ## Pipeline